sharktacos/OpenColorIO-configs/docs/gamut.md

 ![blue](img/bluebar2.png)

 Let's say we then wanted to use a Color Correct to do some despill of the blue light in the shot.
 Thanks to the pixel healing of the Gamut Compression this works great.
+This removes the blue-magenta cast across the whole image.
+Observe for example how the woman with the pool cue no longer has this blue-magenta cast.

 ![blue](img/bluebar3.png)